 The scheme process comes to an end once all compromise or arrangement terms to which it relates have been complied with.

 The company can and will continue to operate its business during the restructuring process.
-If the company is not in provisional liquidation, the incumbent management will continue to manage the company.
-If the company is in provisional liquidation, the appointment order will specify whether, and to what extent, the incumbent management or the provisional liquidators will manage the business during the restructuring.
+If a restructuring officer has not been appointed (or if the company is not in provisional liquidation), the incumbent management will continue to manage the company.
+If the company is in provisional liquidation or a restructuring officer has been appointed, the appointment order will specify whether, and to what extent, the incumbent management or the provisional liquidators/restructuring officer will manage the business during the restructuring.

-No moratorium is available if the scheme is initiated when the company is not in liquidation.
-If the scheme is initiated during a provisional liquidation, an automatic stay prohibits the commencement or continuance of any suit, action or other proceeding against the company without the Grand Court's leave.
+No moratorium is available unless the scheme is initiated when the company is in provisional or official liquidation, or after a restructuring officer has been appointed, in which case an automatic stay prohibits the commencement or continuance of any suit, action or other proceeding against the company without the Grand Court’s leave.

 If the company is not in liquidation then there are no statutory provisions regarding creditor committees, although, in practice, ad hoc committees may be formed.
-If the company is in provisional liquidation, the Grand Court will decide whether a committee should be established and, if so, how that should be done.
-If a committee is established, its role will be to act as a sounding board for the provisional liquidators and to review their fees.
+If the company is in provisional liquidation or restructuring officers have been appointed, the Grand Court will typically decide whether a committee should be established and, if so, how that should be done.
+If a committee is established, its role will typically be to act as a sounding board for the provisional liquidators or restructuring officers and to review their fees.
 The committee may be authorised to retain counsel at the company’s expense.

 At the convening hearing, the Grand Court will need to be satisfied that the scheme document and supporting explanatory statement contain all the information reasonably necessary to enable the scheme creditors (and/or shareholders as applicable) to make an informed decision about the merits of the proposed scheme.
-If the company is in provisional liquidation, it is likely that the Grand Court will also require the provisional liquidators to report to the court and the creditors periodically.
+If a restructuring officer has been appointed (or the company is in provisional liquidation), it is likely that the Grand Court will also require the restructuring officer (or provisional liquidators) to report to the court and the creditors periodically.

 Dissenting creditors’ rights will be crammed down in accordance with the terms of the scheme if the statutory majorities are obtained in each class and the scheme is sanctioned by the Grand Court.